malachibazar/json_to_pydantic/README.md

 ## How It Works

-The application uses Python's type system and a recursive algorithm to analyze JSON structures and generate appropriate Pydantic model classes:
+The application uses a powerful JavaScript engine to analyze JSON structures and generate appropriate Pydantic model classes directly in your browser:

 1. Parses the JSON input and validates its structure
 2. Identifies field types through intelligent type detection, including dates